sigstore/sigstore-rs/README.md

 This is an experimental crate to interact with [sigstore](https://sigstore.dev/).

-This is under high development, many features and probably checks are still missing.
+This is under high development, many features and checks are still missing.

+Right now I've been focusing on implementing the verification bits required to verify something that has been previously signed with `cosign`.

 ## Examples